rpalermodrums/ryanpalermo-dot-dev/src/assets/posts/v1__20240905__music-tech-relationship.md

 The parallels between music theory and software design extend beyond surface-level comparisons:

 1. Harmony and Code Modularity:
-   - In music: Harmony involves the simultaneous sounding of notes to create pleasing combinations.
+   - In music: Harmony refers to the way multiple notes or chords are combined to produce a sound that is pleasing to the ear.
+In a software context, it’s like having independent modules that work together smoothly to create a cohesive system.
    - In software: Modularity involves organizing code into independent, interoperable modules.

 2. Counterpoint and Concurrent Programming: